mattermost/docs/source/onboard/ad-ldap.rst

 The issue can be fixed by changing the value of the field used for the **ID Attribute** back to the old value.
 If you're currently using a field that sometimes changes for an **ID Attribute** (e.g. username, email that changes when someone gets married), we recommend you switch to using a non-changing field such as a GUID.

-To do this, you can set the `Login ID Attribute </configure/configuration-settings.html#id-attribute>`__ to whatever you would like users to log in with (e.g. username or email).
+To do this, you can set the :ref:`Login ID Attribute <configure/authentication-configuration-settings:id attribute>` to whatever you would like users to log in with (e.g. username or email).

 .. note::
    Currently the value is case sensitive.
 If the **ID Attribute** is set to the username and the username changes from ``John.Smith`` to ``john.smith``, the user will experience problems logging in.